 Oita is the Onsen prefecture of Japan, and Beppu is the main onsen city in Oita.
-If there is one thing people come to Beppu for, it is onsen.
+If there is one thing people come to Beppu for, it's onsen.
 With a population of about 122,000 and a constant stream of tourists, Beppu feels like a suburban tourist town.
 Situated on the side of a volcano next to the ocean, it also has a lot of readily accessible nature.
 In recent years, the city has become more diverse and modern due to efforts by the region.
 The establishment of the international college, Ritsumeikan Asia Pacific University (APU), has brought in a lot of foreign residents, and the area now has the second highest density of foreigners in the country outside of Tokyo.
-As such, a wide variety of restaurants can be tried within the city.
+Thanks to this, a wide variety of restaurants can be tried within the city.
 In the past the city was known for being fairly wild, with legalized prostitution and a strong yakuza presence.
 Local leaders have helped to eliminate much of this, but some of these elements still remain today.

 JET Life in Beppu